afermg/afermg.github.io/content/posts/awk-simple-progress-indicator.md

 Thus the last thing to do is to use \`watch\` to automatically refresh the status:

-`watch -dc --interval 1 'find . -type f | awk -f progress_bar.awk'`
+`watch -dc --interval 1 'find . -type f | awk -f progress_bar.awk | tac'`

 The `watch`  flag `-d` highlight the changes over time and `-c` enables intrepreting ANSI colours, in my terminal this makes the changes last stay longer, but YMMV.
+Finally, `tac` makes sure that the last lines are displayed at the top.
 I like to run this command somewhere in another terminal or in a \`screen\` terminal multiplexer.
 When the number of rows becomes too high it may be useful find a heuristic to remove uninformative lines.